bsorrentino/bsorrentino/_posts/2023-03-04-the_power_of_js_generators.md

 ```

 ### generators are also _[iterable]_
-generator object returned by generator function is iterable
+generator object returned by generator function behaves like an iterator hence is iterable

 ```javascript
 function* abcs() {